Maxi03milian/Uek-Modul223_Co-Working/README.md

 ## Important Information

 ### Database structure
-The database was designed with the expectation that the Admin will handle any assignement of bookings to specific available locations.
+The database was designed with the assumption that the bookable locations are actual office workstations.
+For that reason the admin will handle any assignement of bookings to specific available Seats.
 Therefore, the database <b>does not feature a Table for the location of bookings. </b>

 ### Client Demo (Postman)